-The proposal creates a regulatory and licensing structure for the cultivation, processing, testing, distribution, and retail sale of marijuana and marijuana products under the renamed Virginia Alcoholic Beverage and Cannabis Control Authority.
+The proposal creates a regulatory and licensing structure for the cultivation, processing, testing, and retail sale of marijuana and marijuana products to be administered by the Virginia Cannabis Control Authority.
 Many of the provisions would become effective on January 1, 2027.
-The proposal also specifies that the Board of Agriculture and Consumer Services may establish regulations related to hemp intended for human consumption.

-In addition, the proposal increases amount of marijuana (or equivalent marijuana product) that may be legally possessed by person 21 or older from 1.0 ounces to 2.5 ounces (§ 4.1-1100).
+This proposal also increases the amount of marijuana (or equivalent marijuana product) that may be legally possessed by a person 21 or older from 1.0 ounces to 2.5 ounces (§ 4.1-1100).